Benzodiazepines and Dependency

 You can understand why this becomes so serious.
 If someone already has addictive attributes or an addictive personality, then they are the type of person who might most readily need a benzodiazepine drug to calm their nerves and help them cope during severe withdrawal episodes.
 However, if this becomes their crutch, they end up merely trading one dependency for this new one.
 Worse, they may end up having to contend with both, making the problem of recovery that much harder.
 You’d be surprised how common this scenario is (cite: 1).

 Another very serious consideration is; why was the drug originally prescribed?
 Was it prescribed for withdrawal symptoms of another dependency?
-In this case, if one stops taking the benzodiazepine then the withdrawal symptoms from the other substance will reappear (rebounding), plus the withdrawal symptoms of the benzodiazepine (cite: 3).
+In this case, if one stops taking the benzodiazepine and detox from benzos then the withdrawal symptoms from the other substance will reappear (rebounding), plus the withdrawal symptoms of the benzodiazepine (cite: 3).

 Are you beginning to see why it’s not wise to attempt to tackle this on your own?
 If any of this sounds familiar, you’ll need to get busy and find a well-trusted medical professional with experience to help as soon as possible.
 It will only be harder the longer this goes untreated.
 Overdosing on benzos drugs is also common, and very serious, it can lead to death, especially when they are mixed with other substances.